TipoftheHats/companion-caspar-configurator/README.md

 Video playout on a budget is hard.
 You're running a scrappy barebones show, and you've got ads and pre-produced video packages to play.
 Your setup is nothing more than a pile of computers (probably with Decklink cards) and maybe an ATEM.
 Playing a video requires touching multiple pieces of hardware and coordinating multiple people.
 It's hard and all you can think about are all the places where mistakes can easily be made.

-How this be improved?
+How can this be improved?
 How do you play videos easily in a show with a small budget?
 What happens when things change and new videos get added mid-show?
 This program gives you a zero-cost workflow for addressing these problems, and it does this by gluing together two existing pieces of software: [Bitfocus Companion](https://bitfocus.io/companion/) (for the UI & controls) and [CasparCG](https://www.casparcg.com/) (for the actual video rendering and playout).

 ## Operator Workflow